KrisDemoMotel/circleci-demo-javascript-react-app/README.md

 To make changes you can edit the .circleci/config.yml file and make a commit.
 When you push a commit to GitHub, CircleCI will build and test the project.

 # Sample Configuration
-Below is the .circleci/config.yml file in the demo project.
+Below is the .circleci/config.yml file in the demo project.s

 ```
 orbs: